 Apothecaries in Europe are a window into the soul of the country we are visiting.
 Museum like in nature, this shopping experience is a great opportunity for your teen to learn how other cultures live and the things they find important.
 And what better way to begin to immerse yourself in a culture than discovering what kinds of toothpaste they use!
 Last summer we found a sunscreen in Spain that I loved so much that now I cannot live without it.
 Not to mention, every time we use it, it brings back wonderful memories.
 Another benefit to starting your trip off at an apothecary is the exposure to the language.
 It’s fun to try and find the Czech word for shampoo or the Italian word for deodorant!
-And kids will feel empowered to be able to say a few words in the language of the country they are visiting.
+In fact, you can make a game of it – let them see how many words they can find that are like the English word.
+Kids will feel empowered to be able to say a few words in the language of the country they are visiting.

 3. Do laundry along the way

 Another cultural experience that both myself and my kids have enjoyed is laundry.
 We have, over the years greatly reduced the amount of clothing we take with us in exchange for doing laundry on the road.
 A mind numbing task at home, doing laundry on the road is an adventure and there are lots of opportunities to learn along the way.
 First task, find the laundromat.